KatrienColson/GNK-Easley-1.17/1.main-course/2.markup/1.html/1.git-navigation/README.md

 1. Change your github publishing settings to point to this file.
 1. Google or [Hoehel](https://hoehel.be/) how you can make links and lists in HTML.
 1. Then make a list of links, that point to the different exercise's folders. (this way you can easily navigate to the published version of your exercise's files)
-1. You can already add the future folders / files of the exercises so they will all be automatically accessible as well. (bonus)

 ## Goals